i-am-invincible/Git-and-GitHub-Basic-Commands/README.md

 ![8  git push](https://user-images.githubusercontent.com/92079088/196049598-d46615b4-800a-4bb8-8bbe-a85557320b7f.png)

- ### 9. log -

-  a) git log - To display all the commits in a repository's history.
+ ### 9. log - To display all the commits in a repository's history.

     Example:- git log

    ![9  a) git log](https://user-images.githubusercontent.com/92079088/196049618-a674923c-9716-4526-b4a3-6038378b818a.png)

-  b) git log -p-3 - To display last 3 commits in a repository's history.

-    Example:- git log -p-3

  ### 10. merge - To merge the current branch into the specified branch (main).
  ```